galaxyproject/gxadmin/docs/README.galaxy.md

 Cleanup histories/hdas/etc for past N days using the python objects-based method

+### galaxy cleanup-jwd

+**NAME**

+galaxy cleanup-jwd -  (NEW) Cleanup job working directories

+**SYNOPSIS**

+`gxadmin galaxy cleanup-jwd <working_dir> [1|months ago]`

+**NOTES**

+Scans through a provided job working directory subfolder, e.g. job_working_directory/005/ to find all folders which were changed less recently than N months.

+Then it takes the first 1000 entries and cleans them up.
+This was more of a hack to handle the fact that the list produced by find is really long, and the for loop hangs until it's done generating the list.

 ### galaxy migrate-tool-install-from-sqlite

 **NAME**

-galaxy migrate-tool-install-from-sqlite -  (NEW) Converts SQLite version into normal potsgres toolshed repository tables
+galaxy migrate-tool-install-from-sqlite -  Converts SQLite version into normal potsgres toolshed repository tables

 **SYNOPSIS**